 Once the formula is approved, it is valid for 10 years.
 It will be associated with two ID numbers: the Submission ID and TTB Formula ID, which are linked to the COLA application.
 When that 10-year period is up, the formula will need to be renewed.
 If there are no changes, you can file a superseding formula application.

 We’ve covered a lot above, but you still may have questions.
 Here are some related questions and answers that you might still have.

-Is liquor FDA approved?
+Is Alcohol FDA Approved?

 No, alcoholic beverages are not FDA approved.

-What does TTB stand for in alcohol?
+What does TTB Mean?